 Hear ye, hear ye!
 Congrats to all.

-The Bay Treasure Chest is a weekly 50/50 draw that gives players an opportunity to win cash, while supporting local community service organizations.
+The Bay Treasure Chest Association operates a weekly 50/50 draw that gives players an opportunity to win cash, while supporting local community service organizations.
 The BTCA community, or catchment area, is defined as Districts 12 and 13 of the Halifax Regional Municipality and District 2 of the Municipality of Chester, as per BTCA By-Law 3.1.
 Find out more about the partner organizations involved here.

 The Bay Treasure Chest Fundraiser provides many benefits including:

 - The player wins some extra, tax-free cash while helping to support Bay Area volunteer service organizations;

-- The communities and residents of St. Margaret’s Bay win with sustainable funding for scholarships, and many programs and services that benefit the people and environment; and,
+- The communities and residents of our communities win with sustainable funding for scholarships, and many programs and services that benefit the people and environment; and,

 - The retail and other business supporters win with improved customer relations, and support of the local community and the environment.